jarlathkelly/jarlath-connacht-queue/README.md

 7. Some management services have also been provided with the Spring Boot actuator module. /health,/audits,/beans,/errors are also available on http://localhost:8080/.

 ##  Usage & Example Responses
+The id parameter supplied to the REST calls must be a valid number between 1 and 9223372036854775807.
+The createdTs supplied to the REST calls must be a valid 14 digit number that represents Date in to the following format: ddMMyyyyHHmmss
+- dd represents day (valid range 1-31
+- MM represents month (valid range 1-12
+- yyyy represents year (valid range 2010-2199
+- HH represents hour (valid range 00-24
+- mm represents year (valid range 00-59
+- ss represents year (valid range 00-59

 #### Enqueue Work Order: POST
 ```
 http://localhost:8080/workorders?id=1&createdTs=30032016093023